-For those courses where instructors do not formulate specific attendance rules, the general LAS "attendance policy" applies.
+For those courses where instructors do not formulate specific attendance rules, the general LAS Attendance Policy applies.
 Please note that instructors can choose to apply a more liberal or a stricter attendance policy.
 In cases of uncertainty, inquire about attendance policy in each course during the first session.

-The LAS "attendance policy" suggests that instructors can allow students to miss four hours per standard UCF course, if students demonstrate that they make up for missed content and prepare adequately for subsequent classes.
+The LAS "attendance policy" suggests that instructors can allow students to miss 15% of a course for whatever reason and another 15% with necessary proof.

 In some cases, absence from class is not a matter of choice.
 Such reasons as illness, close family members in need of care, death of close family members, and urgent problems relating to visa and residence permits can prevent students from attending classes.
 Inform lecturers about such cases as far in advance as possible.
-The Examination Office may ask for written proof.
 In case of illness, a formal doctor's certificate (Krankschreibung) is needed unless the lecturer determines otherwise.
-When students miss up to eight hours of class due to illness or serious problems and can catch up with the course material, lecturers may allow them to complete the course.
+When students miss more than 15% of class due to illness or serious problems and can catch up with the course material, lecturers may allow them to complete the course.
 In such cases, make up work may be assigned, there is however no obligation for the lecturer to offer this possibility.
-In cases of longer illness or problems impacting attendance, students should contact the LAS Program Consultation (las.consultation@ucf.uni-freiburg.de) for advice.
+In cases of longer illness or problems that impact attendance, students should contact the LAS Program Consultation (las.consultation@ucf.unifreiburg.de) for advice.